JimmyDoan1309/fastbot/README.md

     - Handle default value
     - Only apply default value after re-prompt fail x number of time
     - Always ask for each input instead of use information from the previous message because we don't trust ambiguity.
-    - Custom input validation functions (run for each input)
+    - Hook custom input validation functions (run for each input)
-    - Custom form validation function (run when collect all the required inputs)
+    - Hook custom form validation function (run when collect all the required inputs)

   - Using Marshmarllow allow Fastbot to de-serialize a config file into a InputsCollection node, which make creating Node is super easy and customizable.